portworx/px-docs/cloudsnaps.md

 ### Restoring a PX Volume from cloud storage

 Any PX Volume backup can be restored to a PX Volume in the cluster.
 The restored volume inherits the attributes such as file system, size and block size from the backup.
-Replication level and aggregation level of the restored volume defaults to 1 irrespective of the replication and aggregation level of the backup volume.
+Replication level and aggregation level of the restored volume defaults to 1 irrespective of the replication and aggregation level of the volume that was backed up.
 Users can increase replication or aggregation level level once the restore is complete on the restored volume.

 ### Performing Cloud Backups of a PX Volume